Thelymitra aristata: Taxonomy and naming

 Thelymitra aristata was first formally described in 1840 by John Lindley from a specimen collected in Tasmania and the description was published in his book The genera and species of Orchidaceous plants.
 The specific epithet (aristata) is a Latin word meaning "with ears".

 Distribution and habitat

-The great sun orchid grows in a wide range of habitats from swamp margins to open forest.
+Great sun orchid grows in a wide range of habitats from swamp margins to open forest.
 It is found in New South Wales in coastal and near-coastal areas south of Fitzroy Falls, in the southern half of Victoria, in south-eastern South Australia and in Tasmania including King and Flinders Islands.